jmelnich/webpack-boilerplate/README.md

 #### Babel:
 Allows using the latest versions of JavaScript and transpile files to ordinary JavaScript.
-For that, we need loader - 'babel-loader' and preset (babel-preset-env); Also, '@babel/core'.
+For that, we need loader - 'babel-loader' and preset (babel-preset-env)

+#### Server side:
+For server, we will be using express.
+To transpile server, we need to have babel-node that comes with 'babel-core' package.
+We use nodemon to restart server any time we change something on server side.
+Package "webpack-dev-middleware" serves the files emitted from webpack from memory, so we don't actually have bundle.js file.

 If you a happy with the package.json file, run
 ```